yuanming-hu/fc4/README.md

  You can look at how the confidence map evolves at the folders `models/fc4/example/testXXXXsummaries_0.500000`.

 e) **Pretrained models?**
-  To get the pretrained models on the ColorChecker dataset, please download [**Pretrained model on the ColorChecker Dataset**](https://github.com/yuanming-hu/fc4/releases/download/pretrained/pretrained_colorchecker_fold1and2.zip), and put the nine files in folder `pretrained`.
+  To get the pretrained models on the ColorChecker dataset, please download [**Pretrained models on the ColorChecker Dataset**](https://github.com/yuanming-hu/fc4/releases/download/pretrained/pretrained_colorchecker.zip), and put the nine files in folder `pretrained`.

 f) **How to reproduce the results reported in the paper?**
  - Taking the ColorChecker dataset as an example.
  - Please train the three-fold models (make sure you modify `FOLD` to be `0`, `1`, `2` in `config.py`) or download the pretrained models.
- - (Suppose you are using the pretrained model.
+ - (Assuming you are using the pretrained models.
 Modify the path if not.)
 Test on the ColorChecker dataset (make sure you have preprocessed it):
  ```
  python2 fc4.py test pretrained/colorchecker_fold1and2.ckpt -1 g0 fold0
  python2 fc4.py test pretrained/colorchecker_fold2and0.ckpt -1 g1 fold1